 Doing changes in one place and propagating to all other Flows is both a blessing and a curse.
 You can fix a bug in multiple Flows or introduce one also.
 Be very careful when doing changes because you’re potentially going to impact other Flows, some of them not developed by you.

 Please keep it simple.

 The child should have only one purpose and do it well.
 Child Flows are “black boxes” where something goes in, and something else comes out.
 Debugging them is hard to keep them as simple as possible.
-It’s better to break tasks into multiple “Child Flows” than having a big one that returns unpredictable results.
+It’s better to break tasks into multiple “Child Flows” than to have a big one that returns unpredictable results.

 Return errors also

-If there’s an error with the Flow, the data, or something else, return something else than 200.
-It’s important to deal with errors, and always returning the default 200 won’t do you any good.
-Use the body for proper error messages so that the parent Flow can deal with them.
+If there’s an error with the Flow, the data, or something else, return something other than 200.
+It’s essential to deal with errors, and always returning the default 200 won’t do you any good.
+Use the body for proper error messages so the parent Flow can deal with them.
 The errors could be things like: